Students can choose from 40 programs of study in the humanities, social sciences, arts, and sciences.

 First-year and second-year students considering careers in science may work as summer research fellows with faculty in an immersive laboratory research project.

-Amherst will open a state-of-the-art science research center in the fall of 2018.
+Amherst opened a state-of-the-art science research center in 2018.

-In the past five years, Amherst students and alumni have won nearly 70 Fullbright Scholarships, 11 Watson Fellowships, 4 Goldwater Scholarships, 2 Truman Scholarships, and have been frequent finalists for the Marshall and Rhodes Scholarships.
+In the past five years, Amherst students and alumni have won nearly 70 Fullbright Scholarships, 7 Watson Fellowships, 4 Goldwater Scholarships, 1 Truman Scholarship, and have been frequent finalists for the Marshall and Rhodes Scholarships.